 If you’re struggling to implement a bereavement leave policy, these are the vital things you need to consider.

 The biggest problem with bereavement leave for employees is that companies can decide how much they pay or if they pay at all.
-However, this proves beneficial for employers, especially small business owners.
+However, this proves beneficial for employers the most like small business owners.
 Some employers want to offer bereavement leave but worry about the financial implications.

-Many businesses offer their employees three days paid bereavement leave and two unpaid days.
+Many businesses offer their employees three days of paid bereavement leave and two days of unpaid leave.
 Doing this allows you to show your team that you’ll support them through difficult times and minimize the financial implications.
 Most people understand that their bosses have financial responsibilities and appreciate being offered time off.

 If you own a larger company, then you should think about your responsibility to every employee and aim to introduce a more comprehensive bereavement leave policy.
 Businesses that have the resources should allow their team a reasonable amount of time to grieve and note the example other companies are setting.

 Facebook is one of the largest companies in the world, and its bereavement policy reflects its success.
-The company offers its staff members 20 days of paid leave for a close family member and 10 days for extended family.
+The company offers its staff members 20 days of paid leave for immediate family members and 10 days for extended family.
 The company attributed its policy to the experiences their senior management team has had with loss, understanding how important time off to grieve is.

-Bereavement pay shouldn’t be a luxury, but something every employee can expect during times of need.
+Bereavement salary is not a luxury, but it is something employees expect during times of need.
 In recent years businesses have noticed the importance of a work-life balance and stress is the number one cause of workplace absences.
-Forward-thinking employers recognize that the happiness of their staff is central to a company's growth and continued success, so we can only hope other companies follow in Facebook's footsteps.
+Forward-thinking employers recognize that the happiness of their staff is central to a company's growth and continued success, so we can hope other companies follow in Facebook's footsteps.

 Asking For Bereavement Leave

 The last anyone wants to do is speak to their employers when in an emotional state.
 Loss affects everyone and you should try to console your employee and understand they’re emotional.
-Empathy is key to dealing with bereavement effectively, and this helpful guide can make your workplace a more harmonious place.
+Empathy is key to dealing with bereavement in an effective manner, and this helpful guide can make your workplace a more harmonious place.

 How you handle bereavement leave requests depends on how large your company is, and the working environment you create.
-Professional companies with lots of staff members will probably have a dedicated HR team to handle bereavement requests and a set of guidelines and policies they must follow.
-If you own a smaller company and have a strong relationship with your employees, they’ll probably come to you directly with their requests.
+Professional companies with lots of staff members might have a dedicated HR team to handle bereavement requests and a set of guidelines and policies they must follow.
+If you own a smaller company and have a strong relationship with your employees, they’ll come to you with their requests.

-You can arrange a meeting with your employee if you’d like to negotiate their bereavement leave, but it’s vital to ensure any agreement you both reach is recorded in writing.
+You can arrange a meeting with your employee if you’d like to negotiate their bereavement leave, but it’s vital to ensure any collective bargaining agreement you both reach is recorded in writing.

-If you're interested in learning more about bereavement leave, then check out our HR Certification Courses.
+If you're interested in learning in-depth about bereavement leave and mastering other HR fundamentals, then check out our HR Certification Courses.

 What If I Can’t Offer Bereavement Time Off?

 You can discuss a range of options with your employee, but one of the best ways to allow them time off to grieve is by asking them to use some of their sick days.
-The law states that a person can take sick leave when a close family member dies if they’re attending a funeral.
+The law states that a person can take sick leave when an immediate family member dies if they’re attending a funeral.

 Bereavement leave is about saying goodbye to our loved ones and taking time to grieve.
-If you’re unable to bereavement time off, try to accommodate your employees' needs and be understanding.
+If you’re unable to offer bereavement time, try to understand and accommodate your employee's needs.
 Remember, an individual's health should always come first so explore every avenue possible to enable your employees time to readjust to normal activities.

 If you are new to Human Resources and are looking to break into an HR role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft a great HR resume, and create a successful job search strategy.